josuedallagnese/Messbus/README.md

 ## 🎯 Overview

-MessageBus is a flexible messaging framework designed to simplify the implementation of publish-subscribe patterns in .NET applications.
+Messbus is a flexible messaging framework designed to simplify the implementation of publish-subscribe patterns in .NET applications.
 It provides a clean abstraction layer that allows you to switch between different messaging platforms without changing your application code.

 Currently supported platforms:
 - **Google Cloud Pub/Sub** - Full-featured implementation with managed and unmanaged modes